Ceva Santé Animale

 Ceva Santé Animale (Ceva) is a multinational animal health company based in Libourne, France.
 Established in 1999, Ceva undertakes research, development, production and marketing of pharmaceutical products and vaccines, and also provides complementary services and equipment, for companion animals, poultry, ruminants and swine.

 Ceva also supplies; hatchery vaccines, vaccination services and equipment; pheromone-based behavioural products for cats and dogs with additional knowledge in companion animal cardiology, locomotion and dermatology; products for the management of reproduction in ruminants such as antibiotic therapies and vaccines; and a growing range of products for swine, including antibiotic therapies, reproduction management and vaccines.

 With revenues of US$1.16 billion (€1.1 billion) for 2017, Ceva is the 6th largest animal health company in the world and the biggest French multinational in the sector based on revenue.

 Ceva is based in 45 countries and works in more than 110 countries worldwide.
 It has 12 research and development centres, 25 production sites and more than 5,500 employees.

 In 2010, to mark its 10th anniversary, the company adopted a new mission statement, 'Together, we are building a new reference to create value beyond animal health', abbreviated in the slogan to 'Together, beyond animal health'.

 The Chairman and CEO is Marc Prikazsky.

-Ceva is accused of participating in serious treatment of mares to provide equine chorionic gonadotropin.

 History

 In 1999, two French pharmaceutical companies, Sanofi and Synthélabo, merged to form Sanofi-Synthélabo.
 Soon after the merger, the new company divested several businesses, including its animal health and nutrition business, Sanofi Santé Nutrition Animale.

 This business was acquired through the first of four leveraged management buyouts (LMBO) and resulted in the establishment in 1999 of Ceva Santé Animal.
-Following the third LMBO, in 2007 Ceva management and employees acquired the majority shareholding in the company.
+CEVA was acquired by IK Partners from PAI Partners in September 2003.
+It was then sold in June 2007 to its management, associated with a consortium of investors grouping Euromezzanine, Natexis Industrie and Natixis Investissement.

 In 2014, there was a Reshaping of Ceva's capital structure to accompany the launch of the company's ambition to become the first independent player within the top 5 global animal health companies by 2020.
 While management still retained the position of majority shareholders long-term strategic partners were selected to support the group's future growth ambitions:Temasek, CDH Investments, Euromezzanine, Sagard and Mérieux Développement.

 Since 1999, Ceva has been the sole shareholder of Ceva-Phylaxia.
 Founded in Hungary in 1912, the Phylaxia Vaccine Production Co produced the first vaccine against classical swine fever.
 Scientists including József Marek and Aladár Aujeszky were closely associated with the company.

 Ceva has grown rapidly through both acquisitions and organic growth.
 In 2000 it ranked 18th globally with sales of US$140 million a year.